 The impact of heat on the antioxidant capacity of clover and buckwheat honey during storage was analysed recently.
 Processing clover honey did not significantly impact antioxidant capacity.
-Storage during 6 months reduced the antioxidant capacity of honeys by about 30%, with no impact of storage temperature or container type detected at the end point of the storage period.
-Another work also reports a decrease of phenolic content and the antioxidant capacity of acacia honey after one year of storage of honey at room temperature312
+Storage during 6 months reduced the antioxidant capacity of honeys by about 30%, with no impact of storage temperature or

-In another study both antioxidant activity and brown pigment formation increased with heat treatment and time 344.
+In another study both antioxidant activity and brown pigment formation increased with heat treatment and time .
 This can be explained by the formation of the antioxidants HMF and similar Maillard products.

-On the other hand other works report no change of antioxidant capacity of processed and raw honeys after storage 350.
-In another work honey heating at high temperatures does not seem to influence the antioxidant activity of honey311
+On the other hand other works report no change of antioxidant capacity of processed and raw honeys after storage .
+In another work honey heating at high temperatures does not seem to influence the antioxidant activity of honey

-If honey is fermented to mead it loses some of its antioxidant activity, this loss is less pronounced in acacia and linden honey 115.
+If honey is fermented to mead it loses some of its antioxidant activity, this loss is less pronounced in acacia and linden honey 116.